 - Old Key West Resort

-- Polynesian Villas and Bungalows
+- Polynesian Villas and Bungalows (including the Island Tower)

-- Bay Lake Tower and Disney’s Contemporary Resort
+- Bay Lake Tower at Disney’s Contemporary Resort

 - Villas at Grand Floridian Resort